 Did you know that the very first astronomers used only their eyes to make observations of the night sky?
 Launching into astronomy, especially sky watching, doesn’t have to be a significant investment of time and money.
 If you’re not sure where to start, then you’ve come to the right place!
 Whether you’re interested in our plethora of sky observing opportunities or you want to get involved with the astronomy community, this page will be a guide to your venture into our Universe.

-If you’re looking for a quick and easy way to jump into astronomy, the Adler’s 2020 #LookUp Guide is designed to ease new skywatchers into the wonderful world of astronomy.
+If you’re looking for a quick and easy way to jump into astronomy, the Adler’s #LookUp Book is designed to ease new skywatchers into the wonderful world of astronomy.

-*Access to the Observatory is facilitated by Adler Planetarium telescope volunteers; as such, this schedule may change without prior notice.Learn More About the Doane Observatory
+*Access to the Observatory is facilitated by Adler Planetarium telescope volunteers; as such, the schedule may change without prior notice.Learn More About the Doane Observatory

 ‘Scopes in the City